Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/10/the-best-browser-extensions-for-analytics-and-tag-debugging.md

  |___/             |___/                              |___/
 ```

-You’ll see an entry for each command and data layer event that occurs on the page.
-It’s similar in raw information goodness to the [Adobe Analytics debugging trick](/blog/2019/09/debugging-adobe-analytics/), but often this is the detailed view you need to understand your tracking.
+You'll see an entry for each command and data layer event that occurs on the page.
+It's similar in raw information goodness to the [Adobe Analytics debugging trick](/blog/2019/09/debugging-adobe-analytics/), but often this is the detailed view you need to understand your tracking.

 ## Tag Assistant

 Notching things up a bit in terms of usability, [Tag Assistant by Google](https://get.google.com/tagassistant/) analyses your analytics and tags and displays information in a nice user interface, which also highlights problems and optimisations.
 You can drill into each tag to see more information, which is neatly organised for you.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2019/10/tag-assistant-by-google.jpg" alt="The main screen of Tag Assistant by Google" loading="lazy"}
 :::

-When there is a problem, it is made obvious with colour coding and icons and although you’ll have to work out the exact source of the issue, the issue itself is typically very well described.
+When there is a problem, it is made obvious with colour coding and icons and although you'll have to work out the exact source of the issue, the issue itself is typically very well described.

 ## Omnibug Tag Debugger

 The [Omnibug Tag Debugger](https://chrome.google.com/webstore/detail/omnibug/bknpehncffejahipecakbfkomebjmokl) undertakes a similar role to the Tag Assistant, but in this case it is making each tracking event visible in a neat and tidy way.
 The results are shown as an additional tab in your browser tools.
-You can capture the information per-request, or across a visit and it’s easy to drill into a specific event to see the data.
+You can capture the information per-request, or across a visit and it's easy to drill into a specific event to see the data.

 I have found this extension to be particularly useful for Google Analytics and Adobe Analytics, though it works across analytics providers.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2019/10/omnibug.jpg" alt="Omnibug" loading="lazy"}
 :::